QubitPi/graphql-java-page/documentation/execution.md

 type of code *resolvers*.

 Often you can rely on ``graphql.schema.PropertyDataFetcher`` to examine Java POJO objects to provide field values from them.
-If your don't specify a data fetcher on a field, this is what will be used.
+If you don't specify a data fetcher on a field, this is what will be used.

 However you will need to fetch your top level domain objects via your own custom data fetchers.
 This might involve making a database call or contacting another system over HTTP say.